VanillaCoder/trainTracker/README.md

 # trainTracker

 An app that allows you to enter in a trains first arrival and frequency of arrivals and be shown the next time the train will be at the station.
+All trains are permanently stored in a databse.

 # Technologies
 * HTML